You Lost Me

-"You Lost Me" is a song by American recording artist Christina Aguilera from her sixth studio album Bionic (2010).
+"You Lost Me" is a song by American singer Christina Aguilera from her sixth studio album Bionic (2010).
 It was written by Aguilera, Sia, and producer Samuel Dixon.
 "You Lost Me" was released on June 25, 2010 by RCA Records as the third single from Bionic.
 The track is a down-tempo ballad that talks about an unfaithful man, who has left Aguilera's world "infected".

 "You Lost Me" was well received by most critics, who noted it as one of the album's outstanding songs and praised Aguilera's vocals on the track.
 The song had success in Israel and Taiwan, peaking in the top ten in those countries.
 Elsewhere, it reached numbers 43, 78, and 79 in South Korea, Slovakia, and the Netherlands respectively.
 In the United States, it peaked at number one on Billboards Dance Club Songs chart.

 The music video for the song was directed by Anthony Mandler.
 It was received positively by critics, who described it as a comeback by Aguilera following her video for Bionics lead single "Not Myself Tonight" (2010).
 She performed "You Lost Me" on various television shows.
 The song has been covered by artists, including Veronica Rotin.